Do you want to start a sportswear brand?

 Step 15.
 Marketing.

 Let the world know your brand’s story.
 Marketing is your products, your meetings, your communication, and everything you do in you business.
 Be honest in everything you do, let the customers understand why you do it, and what your brand is about.
-You want to get your message out.
-Tell the world about your products and what differentiates them from the competitors.
+You want to get your message out, not just talk about your products.
+Tell the world what differentiates your collection pieces from the competitors.

 Step 16.
 Sales.